SHARE ministry wisdom.

 apply to have a summer intern.

 The ELI Project internships are for young adults who have completed at least their first year of college or university.
-The ELI Project team will invite up to 10 young adults to participate as a learning cohort for the summer of 2017.
+The ELI Project team will invite up to 12 young adults to participate as a learning cohort for the summer of 2018.
 Placement will involve The ELI Project team matching a host church and intern based on the intern’s learning goals and the strengths of the congregation and supervising clergy.
-The internships are for an eight-week period, beginning with a group orientation from May 30 to June 2, followed by the eight-week onsite internship (June 4-July 28) , and then a wrap-up session July 30 to August 1 that includes group reflection, evaluation, and celebration.
+The internships are for an ten-week period, beginning with an intern/mentor meeting day on May 24, then a group orientation during annual conference from May 29 to June 1, followed by the nine-week onsite internship (Sunday, June 3 - Sunday, August 5), and then a wrap-up retreat Sunday, August 5 - 7 that includes group reflection, evaluation, and celebration.

 What Will the eli project team look for in selecting a host congregation?